solution-soft/time-machine-for-docker/README.md

 Some explanation here:

-1. as described above, we use environment variables `TM_LICHOST`, `TM_LICPORT` and `TM_LICPASS` to allow TM in the container to automatically check out a license from TMFLS;
+1. as described above, we use environment variables `TM_LICHOST`, `TM_LICPORT` and `TM_LICPASS` to allow TM in the container to automatically check out a license from TMFLS.
+In this example, `192.168.20.112` is the IP address of the host that runs the containers, and at the same time TMFLS;

 2. TMAgent port 7800 inside the container is mapped to 17800 in the local machine;